|

 - Declines in

 Bacteria.
-Throughout the
+Throughout the 1990s and into the

-industry's ability to prevent bacteria on meat
+prevent bacteria on meat and poultry products

-as a result of various new in-plant
+has increased dramatically as a result of

-technologies like steam pasteurization and the
+various new in-plant technologies like steam

-prevention- oriented HACCP (Hazard Analysis and
+HACCP (Hazard Analysis and Critical Control

-Critical Control Points) system.
-At the same
+Points) system.
+At the same time, the ability

-time, the ability to detect pathogens on
+to detect pathogens on products has increased

-addition, the ability to track food borne
+dramatically.
+In addition, the ability to track

-has evolved into a practical technology.
+food product has evolved into a practical

 - Foodborne